mangelperis/symfony-skeleton/README.md

   * PHP 8.3 (w/ opcache & [xDebug](#xdebug-debugger))
   * [Nginx / Apache](#note)
   * MariaDB 11.1.4
+  * Redis 7.2.4
   * Adminer (optional)
   * MailCatcher (optional)

-### Installed Symfony libraries
+### Installed Symfony Packages
 * **phpunit/phpunit**: testing framework for PHP
 * **doctrine/orm**: simplifies database interactions by mapping database tables to PHP objects.
 * **doctrine/doctrine-fixtures-bundle**: predefined sets of data used for testing or populating a database with initial data.
 * **symfony/http-client**: HTTP client for making HTTP requests and interacting with web services.
 * **symfony/validator**: tools for validating data according to predefined rules.
 * **symfony/maker-bundle**: facilitates rapid development by automating the creation of boilerplate code.
+* **phpstan/phpstan**: analysis tool for PHP code, to detect and fix issues,

 ***

 ## Getting Started
-Copy or rename the `.env.dist` file to an environment variable file and edit the entries to your needs:
+Copy or rename the `.env.dist` files (for docker and symfony) to an environment variable file and edit the entries to your needs:
 ```
+cp ./app/.env.dist .env
 cp ./docker/.env.dist .env
 ```

 ### Run using composer

 `composer run` commands are provided as **shortcuts**.